seb1080/webOneBiteAtaTime/interview-questions/questions.md

 Question: What's the difference between undefined and not defined in JavaScript ?

 let x // declaring x
 console.log(x) // undefined
 console.log(y) // ReferenceError: y is not defined

 Question: What is the difference betwween undefined and null ?

 undefined: Variable have been created, but not value have been assigned to the variable.

-null: Variable is not created or the null have been created, but no value have been explicitly assign to the variable by the developer.
+null: The value have be explicitly assign to the variable by the developer.

 typeof undefined // undefined
 typeof null // "object"

 Question: What will be the output of the following code?